 Developers will either make direct provision or will contribute towards the provision of local and strategic infrastructure required by the development either alone or cumulatively with other developments.
 Where a planning obligation is required, in order to meet the above principles of infrastructure provision, this will be negotiated on a site-by-site basis.
-This will be required in addition to the affordable housing requirement as set out in Policy CS5.
+This will be required in addition to the affordable housing requirement as set out in Policy LP5.

 Further guidance on how the Council will implement this policy will be set out in a separate document(s), the content of which will depend on whether the Council prepares and adopts a Community Infrastructure Levy (CIL).
-Such a document(s) will cover items such as (but not exclusively):
+Such a document(s), including a Planning Obligations SPD and an IDP, will cover items such as (but not exclusively):

-- The infrastructure themes where contributions will be sought (e.g. education, open space, carbon offsetting)
+• The infrastructure themes where contributions will be sought (e.g. education, open

+- space, carbon offsetting)

-- · How contributions will be collected
+- How contributions will be collected

 - How contributions will be spent